 You can check if we have a transformative agreement with your institution in our Open access publishing agreements section.

-- Preservation of your work for years to come through our archive and preservation connections with Portico, LOCKSS and CLOCKSS.
+- Preservation of the article in perpetuity through Portico, LOCKSS and CLOCKSS.

 Your co-author will need to contact their institutional administrator to check the requirements of their mandate.

 The person who has a mandate and needs to pay an APC, BPC or CPC must be designated the corresponding author at the point of submission in order to receive the invoice.

 If a mandate is in place but funding is not available to pay an APC, you may deposit the AAM/post-print of your article in your institutional repository or website.
 For a full outline of our policy on self-archiving please see our green open access policy.

 Alternatively, a number of organisations have established partnerships with us to cover the cost of publishing an agreed number of gold open access articles from their regions.

 In addition, we are able to waive the publication charge to support publication of research from low or lower-middle income countries in our fully open access journals and on Emerald Open Research.
 See our APC waiver policy for more information.